Dragkob/TryToolMe/README.md

 ---

+> [!WARNING]
-⚠️ - <b>This project has been discontinued</b> out of respect for TryHackMe’s ToS.
+> This project has been discontinued out of respect for TryHackMe’s ToS.
 Although TryDateMe did not scrape data, inject content, modify the website, or perform automated navigation, it relied on a browser extension script to read site data already delivered to the browser.
 Under TryHackMe’s ToS, any programmatic access to site data is not permitted, even when user-initiated and read-only.
 To avoid any potential ToS conflicts for users or the platform, development has been stopped.

+> [!IMPORTANT]
+> **February 2026** - Following feedback submitted to TryHackMe, room dates have been reinstated and are now accessible via Options → Room Info.
+However, users must first join the room to view this information.
+Additionally, the exact date is still not displayed; instead, it shows a relative time (e.g., “X days ago”) rather than the specific date.
+The tool is therefore still relevant.

 ---